yung-megafone/PulsPI/README.md

 ---

+## License

+PulsPI is **source-available software**.

+You may use, modify, and deploy this project freely, including for internal commercial purposes.
+Resale, sublicensing, or monetization of PulsPI or derivative works is **not permitted** without explicit permission from the author.

+Full license terms are available in **[LICENSE.md](LICENSE.md)**.

+---

 ## Third-Party Libraries

-PulsPI depends on the following third-party components:
+PulsPI includes the following third-party components, used unmodified:

-* `pico_i2c_lcd` — MIT License
+- `pico_i2c_lcd` — MIT License
-* `lcd_api` — MIT License
+- `lcd_api` — MIT License

-These libraries are used as-is and remain licensed under their respective terms.

----

-## License

-This project is licensed under the **Prosperity License**.